When Each of Your Team Members Has Clear Wins, You Release Them to Do Their Best Work

 When we work with church teams, it’s common in our conversations for us to ask the question, “How do you define success for your role?”
-Or, “How do you know when you’ve achieved a ‘win’ at work?”Do you agree or disagree with this statement: “At work, I clearly understand what’s expected of me.”
-Your answer to this question could likely determine your success.
-Click To Tweet
+Or, “How do you know when you’ve achieved a ‘win’ at work?””Do Click To Tweet

-Typically, we are met with a sheepish smile and this respond after a pause: “Hmm, that’s a really good question.”
+Typically, we are met with a sheepish smile and this response: “Hmm, that’s a really good question.”